zuixjs/zuixjs.org/source/pages/documentation/context_options/index.md

 <a name="events"></a>
 ### Component's events

-In the `{ContextOptions}` object there are three fields to for handling component's events:
+In the [ContextOptions](../api/zuix/Zuix/#ContextOptions) object there are four fields for handling component's events:

+- `loaded`
 - `ready`
 - `error`
 - `on`

-Loading events can be trapped using the `ready` and `error` option fields, while DOM events, including component's life-cycle and custom events, can be trapped using the `on` field.
+Loading events can be trapped using the `loaded`, `ready` and `error` option fields, while DOM events, including component's life-cycle and custom events, can be trapped using the `on` field.

 Note that life-cycle events `view:create` and `component:loaded` can be only trapped when used from a `z-*` attribute, because these events are triggered before the component is actually ready and won't work from a `:` option setter.